Automotive Technology Classes

 The Automotive Technology Job Market Is Hot!

-Graduates of our Automotive Technology program head into the industry with more than hands-on experience and a familiarity of industry-standard tools; they also have the backing of a diploma from one of the most respected schools in the industry, as well as industry certifications.
+Graduates of our Automotive Technology program head into the industry with more than hands-on experience and a familiarity of industry-standard tools; they also have the backing of a diploma from one of the most respected schools in the industry.
 Many of our graduates are putting their skills to work as mechanics, quick-service techs, and service techs.
 Although job placement isn’t guaranteed, our career services team works hard with our employer partners to place as many students as possible into excellent positions.

 U.S. Median Wage (2023)